HOLY CRAP! What the hell is with my mouth?!?!

 My dentist is the sweetest thing in the world.
 She’s so kind and understanding and she makes you feel like she really cares.
 This is why I feel sooooo bad and I wish I could have stopped my sudden jerks of pain just to avoid making her feel bad.

-She knows about my extra nerve thingy, so she immediately gave me extra freezing in anticipation.
+She knows about my extra nerve, super-sonic-speed-dental-medication-metabolizing issue, so she immediately gave me extra freezing in anticipation.

 Because of whatever was in the injection, my heart started racing and I shook so hard she actually stopped and looked at me in concern, completely sure I was trying to have a seizure or something.